 This will dictate your best send time.

 Cold emails should be sent when there’s the least amount of competition. (we’ve found that open and reply rates are highest when you’d least suspect: on the weekends, and generally at 7AM and 8PM local time).

 Post-meeting follow-up emails should be sent same-day if you’ve just had a meeting.

-No-reply follow-up emails should go out next day for an immediate need or a couple days out if your goal is a slower nurture.
+No-reply follow-up emails should go out the next day for an immediate need or a couple days out if your goal is slower nurture.
 You can automate an entire drip campaign right from your inbox to set up follow-up emails to send on their own if they don’t reply.

 How the Best Email Subject Lines Are Formatted

 The ultimate dilemma: Title Case, Sentence case, or lowercase?

 Most outgoing emails are sent in Sentence case (53.17% of outgoing emails).
 That said, research shows that Title Case May Be The Way To Go:

 Remember: Test for yourself.
 Use a feature like Templates that lets you A/B test the same email body with a different subject line.

 How Low Should You Go?
 The Right Length for Your Subject Line